mauwii/DevOpsBuildAgent/README.md

 Since the poor Features of this Image where pretty unsatisfying, I added some more:

-* Powershell
-* Pulumi-CLI
+* Azure-CLI MultiArch-compatibility
-* Python 3.8.0
+* Powershell v7.2.4
-  * even made it work with the "UsePythonVersion@0" Task :feelsgood:
+* Python 3.8.10 with added compatibility for "UsePythonVerison@0" Task
-* Python 3.6.9 compatibility for "UsePythonVersion@0" Task :godmode:
+* Python 3.9.5 compatibility for "UsePythonVersion@0" Task
-* tested yet on x64 and ARM64v8, while the Task "UsePythonVersion@0" only works on x64 :sob:
+* MultiArch Builds for x64 and arm64v8

 ## Why

-Helpful if you cannot use the public available Build-Agents or any other Reason to run a private build-agent.
+The Agent can be very useful if you can not use the public available Build-Agents or any other Reason to run a private build-agent.

 ## How